williamscole/HAPTIC/README.md

 - `-parent_ibd_file`: Path to file containing IBD segments shared with parents
   - Default: Empty string

-- `-single_ibd_file`: Flag to indicate all chromosomes are in one IBD file
+- `-single_ibd_file`: Flag to indicate all chromosomes are in one IBD file.
+If flag is not used, please supply the file for chromosome 1, and HAPTiC will look for the other chromosomes' files.
   - Default: False (expects separate files per chromosome)

 ### IBD Filtering Parameters